 Starting your own business can be a daunting process.
-You have the business idea that simply needs to come to fruition.
+You have the business idea that needs to come to fruition.
 You have the gumption.
 You have the drive.
 But, you have fear too – fear of not succeeding.
-You have the fear of, dare I say it?
+You have a fear of, dare I say it?
 Failure…but, you have to fail more to succeed, sometimes.

 But the questions keep coming, and doubt is taunting you.
 It’s regularly questioning your business dreams, asking, “What if I fail?”

 And on “Doubt” goes troubling you, making you worry about the unknown.
 What if no one likes what I have to offer?
 What if I’m unable to pay my bills with what am I doing?
 What if my product malfunctions and I get sued?
 What if the paperwork becomes too much?
 What if I don’t love what I am doing?
 And the list continues.